Cobra Starship

-Cobra Starship is an American dance-rock band from New York City, New York, formed in 2005 by Gabe Saporta.
+Cobra Starship is an American dance-rock band formed in New York City, New York, in 2005 by Gabe Saporta.
 He recorded the first album as a solo project, While the City Sleeps, We Rule the Streets.
 Saporta later enlisted guitarist Ryland Blackinton, bassist Alex Suarez, drummer Nate Novarro, and keytarist Victoria Asher, all of whom provide backing vocals.

 Over the course of ten years, Cobra Starship produced four albums and two Billboard Hot 100 top 10 singles.
 The group released its debut album, While the City Sleeps, We Rule the Streets, in 2006, which contained the single "Snakes on a Plane (Bring It)".
 The band released its second album, ¡Viva La Cobra!, on October 23, 2007.
 Their third album, Hot Mess, was released on August 11, 2009.
 Their fourth and final album, Night Shades, was released on August 30, 2011, in the United States and October 28, 2011, in the United Kingdom.

 Cobra Starship officially announced its dissolution on November 10, 2015.
 The band "came out of retirement" in 2024, initially performing at the When We Were Young 2024 festival in Las Vegas before announcing 2025 dates at Riot Fest in Chicago and Warped Tour festival in Long Beach.